rti/nixwrap/README.md

 ```shell
 wrap -n -r ~/.config/qutebrowser -w ~/.local/share/qutebrowser -w ~/.cache/qutebrowser qutebrowser
 ```

+## Usage
+### Command line utility
+The wrap command allows you to sandbox applications ad-hoc with a simple and intuitive interface.
+With wrap, you can create a secure environment on the fly for a single instance of an application run, without the need for persistent configurations or changes to the system.
+This is particularly useful for testing, running untrusted software, or limiting access to system resources.

 #### General syntax:
 `wrap [OPTIONS] -- [bwrap args] [program to wrap with args]`